Release date: N/A

 Role: UX Design Lead

-Project Ears was a collaboration with Mimi Hearing Technologies to create a hearing aid that could be bought over the counter.
-The earphones would feature an onboard hearing test that would take an Earprint of the user's hearing to customize the functionality without visiting a doctor.
-The project expanded in scope to include both hearing relief and protection.
+Project Ears was a collaboration with Mimi Hearing Technologies to develop an over-the-counter hearing aid.
+The earphones featured an onboard hearing test that captured an "Earprint" of the user's hearing, allowing for customized functionality without the need for a doctor's visit.
+The project eventually expanded to address both hearing relief and protection.

 Key Results